U.S. soldier Bergdahl may face life sentence in court-martial over desertion

 The date of Bergdahl's arraignment hearing at Fort Bragg, North Carolina, will be announced later, the Army said.
 U.S. military prosecutors did not comment on Monday's decision.

-(Reporting by Jon Herskovitz; Additional reporting by Jim Forsyth in San Antonio and David Alexander in Washington; Editing by Cynthia Osterman)
+(Reporting by Jon Herskovitz; Additional reporting by Jim Forsyth in San Antonio, David Alexander in Washington, and David Rohde in New York; Editing by Cynthia Osterman and Clive McKeef)